mahrtayyab/UAF_GPA/README.md

 Calculate your GPA (for students of University Of Agriculture Faisalabad).

 # Current Version:
-Currently website has update 4.2 up and running.
+Currently website has update 4.3 up and running.
+<li><strong>Ability to scrap your result from university website directly @ http://uaf-gpa.herokuapp.com</strong></li>
 <p>For changelogs refer to ChangeLogs section below:</p>

 # Features: